codad5/php-file-uploader/README.md

 coming soon
 ```
 ## Features
-- Fast and easy to use
+- Fast and easy to use with method chaining
 - Good error management
 - Safety management
 - works for both multiple file upload and single file upload